heinanX/addressBook-ConsoleApp/bugReport.md

 3. When asked if I want to return to main menu and the answer is no, it throws you back to the main menu because of the while loop.
 (DONE!)

 4. When editing a contact, city field is set to .ToUpper() -- no!
+(DONE)

-5. When editing a contact, capital letters are saved, -- To.Lower()
+5. When editing a contact, capital letters are saved, -- To.Lower() (DONE)

-6. Introduce shared state for the contact list. -- Optimize!